dana-zbbg/Scattering_Poles_Reconstruction/README.md

 --------------------------Main---------------------------------------------
 - main_sc_poles.m :
-	&nbsp main programm, produces a array/plot of 1 over the norm of g obtained by inverting the interior scattering operator.
+$~$ main programm, produces a array/plot of 1 over the norm of g obtained by inverting the interior scattering operator.
 It shows peaks at the values of the scattering poles.
         *set up the ranges of real and imaginary parts of k (values of k to be tested)
 	*set up of the geometry (shape of the obstacle)
 	*set up of boundary condition (Dirichlet or Impedance)